tonkolviktor/dev-test/README.md

 Java Developer Test
 =============

-The application was developer in TDD (see history)
+The application was developed in TDD (see history)

 ## Obtain jar file